-Why Do We Have Regulations to Protect Research Participants?
+Why Have Regulations to Protect Research Participants?

 The regulations we have to protect people in research came about after a series of events in the twentieth century in which doctors and scientists abused the trust that society placed in them.

 The Nuremberg Doctors' Trial, in 1946, was an international military tribunal that tried and convicted Nazi doctors who conducted horrific unethical experiments on concentration camp prisoners during the Holocaust.
 It resulted in the Nuremberg Code, a set of international ethical guidelines for conducting research with humans.

 There also were examples of research with questionable ethics going on in the United States.
 In 1966, Henry Beecher, an anesthesiologist and researcher, published a widely cited New England Journal of Medicine article (1966; vol. 274, p.1354-1360) detailing numerous examples of unethical experiments involving human subjects that were conducted at various U.S. institutions.